Arnav2323/AppProgCoursework-main/PrototypedVirtualPet/Readme.md

 The pets stats slowly decrement over time, the players job is to manage these stats by feeding, cleaning and putting the pet to sleep.
 If any of these stats hit 0 the pet will die.

 ## Web server
 The game is hosted on a web server using express.js.

+## Pet displayed in app
+The pet is displayed within the web application.

+## Death screen
+When the pet dies the player is notified and is shown how long the pet survived in seconds, minutes, hours and days.
+Note: All of these values are rounded so seconds are the most accurate.

 # Key Features